mlflow/mlflow/docs/source/llms/deployments/index.rst

 AWS Bedrock
 +++++++++++

-Top-level model configuration for AWS Bedrock routes must be one of the following two supported authentication modes: `key-based` or `role-based`.
+Top-level model configuration for AWS Bedrock endpoints must be one of the following two supported authentication modes: `key-based` or `role-based`.

 +--------------------------+----------+------------------------------+-------------------------------------------------------+
 | Configuration Parameter  | Required | Default                      | Description                                           |